Creating Mixed Page Orientations in the Same Layout

 So I suggested that before he leaves Page Size Edit mode (by choosing any other tool) he take a moment and create a new Custom Page Size for this type of page.
 That way, he can just select it from the Edit Page Size dropdown menu at the bottom of the Pages panel (the “easy” way), and the custom orientation comes along for the ride!

 It’s as simple as creating a new style or workspace.
-While you’re in Page Editing mode (with the Page tool selected), and you’ve got your selected page looking just right, choose Custom Page Size, the last item in the Page Size preset dropdown menu in the Control panel:
+While you’re in Page Editing mode (with the Page tool selected), and you’ve got your selected page looking just right, choose Custom, the last item in the Page Size preset dropdown menu in the Control panel:

-Name the new preset in the Custom Page Size dialog box and click the Add button, then click OK to save your changes.
+Name the new preset in the Custom Page Size dialog box and click the Add button if you want to create more custom sizes.
+Click OK when you’re all done.

 To use the preset, just do as Nick did in the beginning.
 Select a page in the Pages panel, and click the Edit Page Size button at the bottom of the panel to reveal the default page sizes.
 Your custom ones will appear at the top of the list: